 - Similarity score (or degree of similarity)

-With this, Sider Labs selects and prioritizes for you which duplicate blocks are likely to be problematic.
+With this, Sider Scan selects and prioritizes for you which duplicate blocks are likely to be problematic.

 It also provides a visual overview of how the duplicates are interconnected between different files.
 The example below shows which files share duplicate code, where each of the arcs represents a particular file, and the strips connecting the files represent shared duplicates.